- Metal Types

 - The PRONTO® Promise

-O’Neal Steel supplies a full range of stainless steel materials, including angle, channel, bar, plate, sheet, tubing, pipe, and expanded metal.
+O’Neal Steel supplies a full range of stainless steel profiles, including angle, channel, bar, plate, sheet, tubing, pipe, and expanded metal.
 With combined high strength, hardness, workability, and formability, stainless steel is one of the most popular steel alloys and used in applications throughout the industry.
 It also has high corrosion resistance and smooth surface finish.
 The material is low cost and 100% recoverable and recyclable.

 Stainless steel angle is well suited for structural applications that require strength and excellent corrosion resistance.
 It has a dull gray, mill finish and is used in all types of fabrication projects exposed to corrosive environments, such as acidic, chemical, fresh and saltwater environments.